About us

 our roots run deep

-family hunting trips are mandatory.
+family hunting trips are mandatory

-dustin & chelsea on a brown bear hunt.
+dustin & chelsea on a Deer hunt

 Dustin and his wife Chelsea are lifelong Sitkans - both with strong roots in Southeast Alaska.
 Chelsea’s family has been in the region for generations.
 She is part of a multigenerational fishing family and is also a descendant of the Tlingit tribe - the indigenous people of Southeast Alaska.